Dracula (pinball)

 Dracula is a 1979 pinball machine released by Stern Electronics.
-The game is based on the popular character Dracula.
+The game is based on the character Dracula.

 Description

 The pinball machine has unique rules and a quick gameplay with a well-made layout and lots to shoot at.

 The cabinet side art features a dark purple design with a vampire.
 The full moon and a lone bat can be seen on the side of the backbox.

+The game creates the illusion of a double playfield.
+The lower part of the playfield is open.